jstolarek/skye-dsh/doc/provenance_ideas.md

     I think this will be prevented by the surface encoding.
 There will only be a view that allows to extract provenance from internal representation.
 This should allow to write queries that inspect provenance - cf. example in the paper in Figure 2, where comment provenance is queried.
+Another thing to do is to ensure encapsulation of provenance abstractions.
+This should be easily done using Haskell modules.

   - **"changes to data would invalidate where-provenance"**